Stocks slide, yen rises in flight to safety on trade war anxiety

 “And of course, the U.S. President’s tweets about Amazon just added fuel to the fire started by a recognition maybe the ‘FANGS’, and thus the overall market, had got ahead of themselves.”

-So called FANG stocks - Facebook (FB.O), Amazon, Netflix (NFLX.O) and Google - have been largely responsible for a multi-year bull run in world shares, although the threat of government regulation has raised worries about their outlook.
+So called FANG stocks - Facebook, Amazon, Netflix and Google - have been largely responsible for a multi-year bull run in world shares, although the threat of government regulation has raised worries about their outlook.

 Facebook, Apple and some of their peers had a woeful last quarter as investors reassessed the high U.S. stock valuations in light of the cocktail of negative factors.

-The tech-heavy Nasdaq .IXIC declined 2.4 percent on Monday, wiping out all of its gains this year while the S&P 500 crashed through its 200-day moving average, a closely watched technical indicator. [.N]
+The tech-heavy Nasdaq declined 2.4 percent on Monday, wiping out all of its gains this year while the S&P 500 crashed through its 200-day moving average, a closely watched technical indicator. [.N]

-China's tit-for-tat tariffs also hurt the U.S. dollar which fell for a fourth straight day against the Japanese yen JPY=.
+China’s tit-for-tat tariffs also hurt the U.S. dollar which fell for a fourth straight day against the Japanese yen.

-The dollar index was stable around recent ranges against a basket of currencies .DXY.
+The dollar index was stable around recent ranges against a basket of currencies.

-U.S. Treasury prices rose, with yields on benchmark 10-year notes US10YT=TWEB near the lowest since early February.
+U.S. Treasury prices rose, with yields on benchmark 10-year notes near the lowest since early February.

 Oil prices were left licking their wounds after falling more than 3.7 percent on Monday weighed by higher Russian output, the escalating U.S.-China trade dispute and expectations Saudi Arabia will cut prices of crude.